This article discusses 19 of the most common mistakes rookie backpackers make and gives you life-hacks on how you can avoid them.

 - Empty food wrappers (Be sure to check your pockets for any empty food wrappers)

 - Hang your odour bag, or bear can off ground at least 200 feet from the camp.

 #12.
 Disregarding Foot Care While Hiking

-This mistake almost ruined my maiden backpacking trip.
-From waiting until the actual hike to break into my hiking boots to forgetting to change my socks during long hiking trips, I did almost everything wrong when it comes to foot care.
+This mistake might ruin your first backpacking trip.
+From waiting until the actual hike to break into your hiking boots to forgetting to change your socks during long hiking trips, any disregard may lead to sores and blisters.

 - To avoid blisters, make sure to test out your hiking boots before the actual hike.

 - Make sure also to bring water-proof breathable socks for long walks.

 - When hiking, change your socks frequently.
 Frequent socks change prevents them from being soaked in sweat, which in turn reduces the risk of painful blisters.